chrizzzer/MotionJumper/README.md

-# First Phaser Game
+# PhaserJumper

-This is my first HTML5 game with Phaser
+HTML5 game with Phaser and webcam tracking control